sdllc/controlr/README.md

 tight binding between a single client and a single R process.

-On the other hand, there is no reason you can't run multiple R processes at the same time, and talk to them from multiple individual clients.
+On the other hand, there is no reason you can't run multiple R processes at the same time, and talk to them from a single client or from multiple logical clients.

 Connection
 ----------